How many apply for a Mitchell Scholarship each year?

 Do Mitchell Scholars have to be Irish-Americans in order to apply?

-No. Ethnic origin or ancestry is not a factor in the selection process.
+No. If you otherwise meet the eligibility requirements (i.e., you are a U.S. citizen), then ethnic origin or ancestry is not a factor in the selection process.
 The Mitchell Scholarship Program openly welcomes and encourages candidates of all ethnic, racial, religious, and political backgrounds to apply.

 Is there any advantage for an applicant who is a Democrat or active in Democratic Party organizations given the George J. Mitchell Scholarship Program is named after the former Democratic Senate Majority Leader from Maine?